pierre-rouleau/usrhome/doc/config-files.rst

 This is the POSIX ``sh`` configuration file.

-Some Linux distributions have it, like Debia, Ubuntu and Kali, but others do not have it, like Fedora.
+Some Linux distributions have it, like Debian, Ubuntu and Kali, but others do not have it, like Fedora.

 The content is often the same, as shown here::